 Phosphorus Deficiency in the Soil

 How can you tell if your garden has a phosphorus deficiency?
 The easiest way to tell is to look at the plants.
-If your plants are small, are producing little or no flowers and have a bright green or purplish cast to them, you have a phosphorus deficiency.
+If your plants are small, are producing little or no flowers, with weak root systems and have a bright green or purplish cast to them, you have a phosphorus deficiency.
 Since most plants in the garden are grown for their flowers or fruit, replacing phosphorus in the soil if it is lacking is very important.

 There are many chemical fertilizers that can help you with replacing phosphorus and getting a good nutrient balance in your soil.
 When using chemical fertilizers, you will want to look for fertilizers that have a high “P” value (the second number in the fertilizer rating N-P-K).